A hike in the number of population of big cats is always cherishing welcome in India.

 Individual tigers can be easily identified from the camera images through the software that records the animal’s unique stripe pattern.

-Another primary focus of the tiger census 2018 is to cover the northeast India that was not included in the previous census because of the serval reasons.
+Another primary focus of the tiger census 2018 is to cover northeast India which was not included in the previous census because of serval reasons.

-This inclusion will surely go to boast in the number of the tigers as compared to the census 2014.
+This inclusion will surely go to boast the number of tigers as compared to the census 2014.

-The last census done in 2014 had counted the total of 2,226 tigers, 76% of the total, through images from the camera-traps deployed in the forests all across India.
+The last census done in 2014 counted a total of 2,226 tigers, 76% of the total, through images from the camera traps deployed in the forests all across India.

 The census results are likely to be announced in January 2019.